 Wash the Wound Immediately

-If you are bitten or scratched by an animal in Bali, the first and most important step is to wash the wound thoroughly with soap and clean water for at least 15 minutes.
-This helps remove the virus before it enters the bloodstream, reducing the risk of infection.
+If bitten or scratched anywhere in Bali, wash the wound immediately with soap and running water for at least 15 minutes.
+This step helps mechanically remove viral particles before they bind to nerve endings.

 Seek Medical Attention Immediately